disharamesh2001/SOC-learnings/SOC Simulator/READ.md

 ## Challenges Faced

-01.Identifying Legitimate vs Malicious Emails
+01. Identifying Legitimate vs Malicious Emails
 Some emails appeared legitimate at first glance, making it difficult to immediately determine whether they were malicious.

 How I Overcame It: